The 7 Best Canister Vacuums

 video play icon

-This wiki has been updated 35 times since it was first published in March of 2015.
+This wiki has been updated 36 times since it was first published in March of 2015.
 Whether you're doing spring cleaning, picking up after your furry friend, or maintaining commercial premises, one of these canister vacuums can help you get the job done quickly and efficiently.
 As an alternative to upright models, they offer compact designs with powerful suction and plenty of attachments for reaching any area, from floor to ceiling, where dirt and dust tend to collect.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Dyson Multi Floor